ImgBotApp/InternetNL/detail/web/tls/renegotiation-client/exp_en.md

-We check if the client can initiate a renegotiation.
+We check if the client (i.e. a web browser) can initiate a renegotiation with your web server.